 Outdated Code Sets

 As value sets are modified over time, some previously built patients may contain codes that no longer exist in a given value set.
-To help with troubleshooting these occurrences, Bonnie will display a warning message at the top of the patient record page as shown in Figure 21.
+To help with troubleshooting these occurrences, Bonnie will display a warning message at the top of the measure results view and in the patient record page as shown in Figure 21.
+In addition, the patient is labeled “BAD” with an exclamation point in the patient list as shown by item 20 in Figure 10.